City High (album): Critical reception

-The album received generally favorable reviews.
-AllMusic's Jon Azpiri noted "it stands as an impressive debut".
-Jon Caramanica of Rolling Stone said that, although "today's bling-tastic R&B usually avoids social commentary", City High's debut "hinges on thick, stomp-worthy funk, luxurious soul grooves and plaintive harmonies about messy modern love".
-RTE Entertainment's John Raftery raved that "'City High' seem to be part of a movement, alongside Lucy Pearl and Spooks, which is letting the world know that black America is about more than just blunts and guns.
-That alone makes this classy album stand out from the crowd."
+Sheng Yuen of MTV Asia gave City High a rating of 7/10, praising the trio for "successfully infusing their catchy compositions with gutsy reality-based topics" and highlighting the album's empathetic portrayals of disenfranchised youth.
+Yuen also suggested that the group's evolving identity could become a challenge in an industry that "is inclined towards favoring clearer stereotypes," while concluding that City High appeared poised to serve as "ambassadors for Generation Y." RTE Entertainment's John Raftery called City High a "classy album" that "stands out from the crowd."
 Q magazine said that "few have managed to capture the original Fugee spirit like City High".
-In a mixed review, Maurice Bottomley of PopMatters felt that some songs have poor lyrical content, including "City High Anthem"'s "collection of clichés beyond any chance of redemption", and said that "15 Will Get You 20" is "catchy to the point of irritation".
+In a mixed review, Maurice Bottomley of PopMatters felt that some songs have poor lyrical content, including "City High Anthem"'s "collection of clichés beyond any chance of redemption", and said that "15 Will Get You 20" is "catchy to the point of irritation."